Charged with a Crime in New Haven? Call a New Haven Criminal Defense Lawyer Near You at (866) 971-5795 for a FREE Consultation!

 However, if your DUI charge involves particularly serious facts — like an accident that injured or killed another person — then the possibility of going to jail is increased.
 In this situation, your lawyer can put together a strong defense to protect your rights and your freedom.

-What Is the Alcohol Education Program?
+What Is the Impaired Driving Intervention Program?

 What Happens If My BAC Is Particularly High?